bhisaac/5eFP/5eFP-SRD.md

 |Paragon|Control Weather, Incendiary Cloud|
 |Epic|Gate, Prismatic Wall|

-### Elemental Attunement

-Starting at 1st level, your patron bestows upon you the ability to shift and adapt elemental energies within the spells you cast from the Primordial expanded spell list.
+**_Elemental Attunement_.** Your patron bestows you the ability to adapt elemental energies within the spells you cast from the Primordial expanded spell list.
 Whenever you cast a spell from the Primordial expanded spell list that deals energy damage, you may choose to replace the energy type with the type preferred by your patron (Phoenix: fire, Laviathon: cold, Zaraton: acid, and Elder Tempest: lightning).

 Spells affected by this feature lose any secondary effects.
 For example, a cold _fireball_ no longer ignites combustibles within the spell's area of effect.
 Similarly, an acid _thunderwave_ does not push creatures or unsecured objects and no longer generates a thunderous boom.

-## Wizard
+# Wizard

-#### Class Features
+## Class Features

 As a wizard, you gain the following class features.

-#### Health
+## Health

 **MAX Wounds:** 3 + Constitution (CON)

-#### Proficiencies
+## Proficiencies

 **Armor:** None